L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 - [SHADER] Cascade shaders support.
 - [GUI] Improved full screen support with more consistant output layouts.

+##  Ver 0.4 Streamlined version for Windows only
+- [Windows] Caputure function now uses native Windows calls implemented using pywinrt.
+This provides theoretically fastest capture speed and customizability on Windows 10+.

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.
 - [Windows/Linux] Look into alternative capture and display methods for speed up tips.